mariuskurgonas/ClydesdaleChallenge/README.md

 # A few comments abount extent of implementation of the challenge

 - People and rooms section could be made to page if there were enough elements in the production app, as well as search field added to find the people quick if there were many records.

+# Troubleshooting

+In case project does not build right out of the box
+- Install library management tool 'Carthage' by executing 'brew install carthage' in terminal
+- Cd into project directory using terminal and execute 'carthage update --platform iOS' to install all the support libraries
 -